ejhigson/perfectns/docs/paper/paper.md

 Popular methods include rejection sampling, utilized by ``MultiNest`` [@Feroz2008; @Feroz2009; @Feroz2013], and slice sampling, which is used by ``PolyChord`` [@Handley2015a; @Handley2015b] and ``dyPolyChord`` [@Higson2018dypolychord; @Higson2017b].
 However all such approximate techniques can lead to additional errors, for example due to correlated samples or missing a mode of a multimodal posterior; for more details see [@Higson2018a].

-In order to test the statistical properties of the nested sampling algorithm or check numerical implementations, it is useful to follow approach introduced by [@Keeton2011] and consider special cases where totally uncorrelated samples can be produced within hard likelihood constrains.
+In order to test the statistical properties of the nested sampling algorithm or check numerical implementations, it is useful to follow the approach introduced by [@Keeton2011] and consider special cases where totally uncorrelated samples can be produced within hard likelihood constrains.
 As a result the nested sampling algorithm can be performed perfectly; we term this *perfect nested sampling*.

-``perfectns`` performs perfect nested sampling for spherically symmetric likelihoods and priors.
+``perfectns`` performs perfect nested sampling for spherically symmetric likelihoods and priors; its specialised design and ability to produce perfectly uncorrelated samples makes it highly effective for use with spherically symmetric problems.
-This provides a rich source of test cases for assessing the capacity of other software implementations to perform the nested sampling algorithm accurately, and for use statistical research into nested sampling.
+Furthermore, such problems provides a rich source of test cases for assessing the capacity of other software implementations to perform the nested sampling algorithm accurately, and for use statistical research into nested sampling.
-``perfectns`` can also be used when calculations with spherically symmetric likelihoods and priors are required.
 In fact, Section 3 of [@Higson2017a] shows that any perfect nested sampling calculation can in principle be transformed into a spherically symmetric form compatible with ``perfectns`` while retaining its statistical properties.
-This can be used to generate a wider range of test cases, although it can be mathematically challenging and is not feasible for most practical problems.
+Such transformations can be used to generate a wider range of test cases, although it can be mathematically challenging and is not feasible for most practical problems.

 ``perfectns`` requires ``mpmath`` [@mpmath], ``matplotlib`` [@matplotlib], ``nestcheck`` [@Higson2018nestcheck; @Higson2018a; @Higson2017a], ``pandas`` [@pandas], ``numpy`` [@numpy] and ``scipy`` [@scipy].